duckdb/duckdb-web/docs/sql/expressions/star.md

 | 2  | 20     |
 | 3  | NULL   |

+### Renaming Columns using a `COLUMNS` expression

-The matches of capture groups can be used to rename columns selected by a regular expression:
+The matches of capture groups can be used to rename columns selected by a regular expression.
+The capture groups are one-indexed; `\0` is the original column name.

+For example, to select the first three letters of colum names, run:

 ```sql
 SELECT COLUMNS('(\w{3}).*') AS '\1' FROM numbers;